msherron/decoupledkit-react/docs/graphql-architecture.md

 #### `__graphql_server/data`

 This folder stores any local `*.json` content files that are used within the GraphQL applications.
-A majority of the data served from external APIs, but a handful of local file options are included to demonstrate serving data from a localized data source
+A majority of the data is served from external APIs but a handful of local file options are included to demonstrate serving data from a localized data source.

 #### `__graphql_server/src`

 Other than the `app.js` file, the files stored in the `src/` folder are dedicated to the GraphQL functionality.
-Each of the GraphQl `types` (and subsequent functions) are stored separated in the `src/types` folder, while some are directly related with each other based on need.
+Each of the GraphQl `types` (and subsequent functions) are stored separately in the `src/types` folder, while some are directly related to each other based on need.
 The API helper functions are located in `src/helper` and functionality revolves primarily around `fetch` methods from external sources.